rks746/babyIMDb-React/README.md

 ## Features 🚀
 - Search for movies in the search bar.
-- View poster and release year for each search result.
+- View posters, movie titles and release years for each search result.
 - Add or remove movies from Favourites.

 ---